Archmonger/ServeStatic/docs/src/quick-start.md

 application.add_files("/path/to/more/static/files", prefix="more-files/")
 ```

+Alternatively, you can use ServeStatic as a standalone file server by not providing a WSGI app, such as via `#!python ServeStatic(None, root="/path/to/static/files")`.

 And that's it, you're ready to go.
 For more details see the [full WSGI guide](wsgi.md).

 ## Using with ASGI